plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 ### Adding a site description csv file

-The latitude and longitude coordinates will be used to position the dataset on a world map.
+A file called Site.csv also has to be included with the column listed below.The latitude and longitude coordinates will be used to position the dataset on a world map.
 If you have different sites on the same dataset with wide difference in positions that makes a difference on a world map, you can add several rows to your Description.csv file.

-We chose to use the Olson et al. (2001) list of 14 natural Biomes (see below) that we complemented with agricultural and managed biomes.

     Site=read.csv(file='Site.csv')
     knitr::kable(Site)